eyal0/valgrind-false-positive/README.md

 ![diagram of the stack changes](https://user-images.githubusercontent.com/109809/109371364-be9c3080-7861-11eb-9e81-fff5c83d6c64.png)

 _It worked!_  xmm registers were full of seemingly random data when the loop started.
-But, the answer was still correct.
+But, **the output was still correct**.
 Valgrind was still complaining about computation based on undefined values and the xmm register was filled with random-looking bits yet still the answer was right.

 # My final attempt